Mikejo5001/ionic-sidemenu-vstools/README.md

 ### Known Issues
 - When debugger is attached on Windows targets, you can get a WWAHost.exe runtime error in some cases when you navigate between pages.
    Issue is currently under investigation.
-   Workaround:
+   Workarounds:
    1. When you start the app, close the DOM Explorer window before you hit the error.
-This will allow you to hit breakpoints, view the call stack, etc.
+This will allow you to debug by hitting breakpoints, viewing the call stack, etc. Or:
    2. When targeting Win/WinPhone, use Start without Debugging (Alt+F5)
 - The Android 4.3 browser has some known limitations, and so the sample may not work perfectly on such devices